the-teachingRSE-project/competencies/competencies.md

 The text is organised along the academic progression path (Bachelor, Master, PhD, PostDoc, PI/Professor).
 Since each level is based on the previous levels we presume that the skills and competencies at each level also encompass those of the previous levels.
-Certain fields, eg. sciences relying on simulations, will require higher skill levels in the SE competencies than outlined below as software development is a large part of their actual research.
+Due to the broad need throughout academic specializations, the described levels serve as a baseline and certain fields will require higher SE skill levels as development is a larg part of their actual research.

 #### Bachelor
 Students at undergraduate level mostly consume science/knowledge.